alice-labs/inconnect-chatui/README.md

 - [x] Send status and prop to control it
 - [x] Minor Css fixes
 - [x] Avatar Container will show avatar from top

+# 10 March 2021 - 1.3.1 🎉

+- [x] Change note style, added intents to it (will implement popover later)